chandralala/chandralala.github.io/about-me.md

-Hello!
-My name is Chandra La, and I am a recent Environmental Sciences graduate.
-My interests include conservation, natural resources, and data sciences.
-I am seeking to gain experience with GIS applications.
+Chandra La
+email: chandral@pdx.edu

+Welcome to my portfolio!
+I am a GIS student pursuing my MS at Portland State University.
+I have a strong environmental background and am interested in conservation, natural resource management, and finding data-driven solutions.
+I enjoy working on projects that use data sciences to explore, model, or solve environmental issues.